MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/diagnostic-logs/run-fiddler-trace.md

    ![Reproduce the issue and create log files](./media/run-fiddler-trace/record-step.png)

 10. To help secure the network capture, enter a password.
 Note the password so that you can provide it to support technicians if they request it.
-When finished, select **Next**.
+When finished, select **Next**.<br/>
    ![Enter a password to secure the network capture](./media/run-fiddler-trace/secure-network.png)

 11. If you are satisfied with the information that the Recovery Assistant has collected, select **Next**.
 If you want to discard the information and repeat this procedure to collect new information, select **Start over**.